filecoin-project/filecoin-docs/docs/get-started/store-and-retrieve/set-up.md

     > Homebrew 3.0.11
     ```

+    Any version of Homebrew will work, but version 3.0.0 and above is preferred.

     :::warning
     If the above command returns an error, you likely don't have Homebrew installed.
 Run the following command to install Homebrew: